 At SACE, our playroom is equipped with a wide range of therapeutic and intentional toys that allow clients to “play out” their feelings in the way that suits them best.
 Toys and creative items include a small sandbox and miniatures (people, superheroes, animals, fantasy figures, boundaries like walls and fences, bridges, furniture, etc.), stuffed toys, puppets, dress-up and make-believe items, toy household items, a stocked dollhouse, art materials, construction toys, and indoor games.

-In play therapy, the child therapist is trained to read the metaphors of the play and observe emerging patterns.
-The child expresses unconscious thoughts, fears, anxieties, and wishes which helps them process or resolve thoughts and feelings that have become “stuck."
+The counsellor is trained to work with the subconscious through first assessing the symbolism, feelings, and dynamics of the play scenarios.
+The child/client expresses unconscious thoughts, fears, anxieties, and wishes, which over time the counsellor can subtly talk through and manipulate in play scenarios to help them process or resolve thoughts and feelings that have become “stuck” or may even be subconsciously informing maladaptive behaviours.
 Generally, this happens in subtle ways, with effects noticed in the child’s daily functioning.

 The main goals in play therapy are to help the child enhance their self-esteem, and build their coping resources.
 By analyzing the scenarios a child creates and subtly questioning or using play symbolism to assess and support a child’s perceptions, the therapist can work with their subconscious and conscious understandings of the trauma they’ve experienced, as well as their abilities to cope and heal.
 This can support the client’s problem-solving, creative thinking, communication skills, emotional expression, and perceptions of the relationships, options, and resources available to them.

 How to support a child who is accessing counselling services